evidence-dev/evidence/sites/docs/docs/troubleshooting/installation.md

 1. Install from the the [VS Code Marketplace webpage](https://marketplace.visualstudio.com/items?itemName=Evidence.evidence-vscode)

-See [VS Code Extension](/walkthroughs/vscode-extension) for more information about the extension.

 The VS Code extension is not required to build an Evidence project, but it makes the experience of writing your project smoother.

 That's it for installation - now you can start your server and use Evidence.